-If you have a child who is not reasonably able to share a bedroom because of their disability and they get the care component of Disability Living Allowance at the middle or high rate, you could be allowed an additional bedroom for them.
+If you have a child who is not reasonably able to share a bedroom because of their disability and they get the care component of Disability Living Allowance at the middle or high rate, they can be regarded as needing their own bedroom and this may result in you being allowed an additional bedroom.

 You will need to provide the DWP with details of the nature and frequency of the care your child needs during the night, and the extent and regularity of the disturbance to the sleep of the child who would normally have to share the bedroom with them.

 Tamara lives in a three bedroom house with her two daughters age 6 an 9.
 Normally she would be deemed to need two bedrooms, but her youngest Eve has ADHD and is quite disruptive during the night.
 She gets Disability Living Allowance – high rate care and low rate mobility.
 When Tamara claimed Universal Credit she explained why Eve needed to have her own bedroom and the DWP agreed that so her Housing Costs Element was not reduced by a Bedroom Tax reduction.